LordEvron/lordevron.github.io/_posts/2025-03-14-bypassing-isp-surveillance.md

 Every time you type a website address into your browser, like 'example.com,' your computer needs to find its numerical 'address' on the internet, known as an IP address.
 This is where the Domain Name System (DNS) comes into play.
 Your computer sends a request to a DNS server, essentially asking, 'What's the IP address for example.com?'
 Traditionally, this request is sent in plain text.
 This is crucial because your Internet Service Provider (ISP) acts as the gateway to the internet.
 They handle all your internet traffic.
 As a result, they can see every DNS request you make, meaning they can see every website you're trying to visit, simpling by looking at those dns packets.

-### The TLS Handshake and Revealing the Website
+### The TLS Handshake and SNI

 Once the DNS server provides the website's IP address, your computer attempts to establish a secure connection with the website's server.
 Assuming that the site is using https, the process of establishing this secure connection is called the TLS handshake.
 During this handshake, your computer and the website's server exchange information to agree on a secure method of communication, how to encrypt the data etc. However, in the handshake process, a piece of information called the `Server Name Indication (SNI)` is sent in plain text in the **Client Hello message**.
 The SNI primary purpose is to allow a server to host multiple TLS certificates on a single IP address.
 This is crucial for web hosting providers who host numerous websites on their servers.
 Indeed, immagine that you have a server with *pablo.com* and *pedro.com* websites and a client (user) want to start the connection with one of them.
-The server must know which site the client want to visit, so it can present the correct certificate for the right website. however client cannot encrypt the traffic yet, because it does not have a certificate yet.
+The server must know which site the client want to visit, so it can present the correct certificate for the right website.
+However, client cannot encrypt the traffic yet, because it does not have a certificate (key) to use.
 So this is why the client during the handshake, add a SNI field, where it states that want to visit *pablo.com*.
 The server now can return the *pablo.com* certificate that contains encryption keys, and the client that finally use those key to encrypt traffic.
 After that the connection is point to point encrypted.
 Here is an example of the client hello message that I captured using wireshark.

  <div style="width: 100%; max-width: 700px; margin: 2rem auto; padding: 0 10px; box-sizing: border-box;">